 I grew up in Panama City, Florida.
 I have a great wife and two amazing kids.
 I caught the teaching bug while completing my master's degree at University of Central Florida.
 This led to my pursuit of a doctorate at the University of Florida, where I fell in love with public relations research.
-I've been at TTU since 2007 and have served in a variety of administrative roles including six years as the chair of the Department of Public Relations.
-Currently, I serve as the assistant dean for graduate studies in the College of Media & Communication.
+I've been at TTU since 2007 and have served in a variety of administrative roles including six years as the chair of the Department of Public Relations and four years as the assistant dean for graduate studies in the College of Media & Communication.

 Originally, my research interests were constrained to the study of organization-public relationship (OPR) management within political contexts; for example, I've examined how political parties use communication to manage their relationship with party members as well as determining what outcomes result from successfully or unsuccessfully managing these relationships.
 Over the years, I have extended my study of OPRs and organizational relationship management from politics to health, consumer, social media, and other areas.

 Recently, I have launched a second line of research investigating the role of strategic communication in promoting adolescent mental health with an emphasis on supporting programs that cultivate resiliency among adolescents.
 Two recent projects in this line of work involve studying the mental health information seeking and sharing behaviors of parents and examining the public's perception of news and entertainment media portrayals of adolescent mental health.

 - Social media